Food Poisoning and the Law

 Symptoms of food poisoning can begin anywhere from two to six hours after eating the food and can last up to 48 hours.
 Symptoms usually include fever, headache, vomiting and nausea, and weakness.
 The best way to treat food poisoning is to refuel your body with fluids, as dehydration is likely.

-Food poisoning may be difficult to prove because it may be hard to trace to exactly what it was that caused you to become ill.
+While it may not be difficult to prove that you have food poisoning, it often is difficult to prove who was responsible, because it may be hard to trace to exactly what it was that caused you to become ill.
 To bring a successful claim, you must show that the food you ate was contaminated, and that it was that same contaminated food that made you ill.

 Much of the time it's difficult to determine whether the food you ate was contaminated because it is hard to pinpoint what exactly made you sick.
 This is even more of a battle if there has been a time delay between eating the food and exhibiting symptoms.
 However, it's easier to prove if many other people have come down with food poisoning by eating the same contaminated food.